Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year ended June 2023 indicates that income in Barham is below the national average.
-The median assessed income is $39,413 and the average income stands at $47,891.
-This contrasts with Rest of NSW's figures where the median income is $52,390 and the average income is $65,215.
-Based on Wage Price Index growth of 8.86% since financial year ended June 2023, current estimates for Barham would be approximately $42,905 (median) and $52,134 (average) as of September 2025.
-Census data reveals that household, family and personal incomes in Barham all fall between the 3rd and 8th percentiles nationally.
-Income brackets indicate that the largest segment comprises 29.0% earning $400 - $799 weekly (478 residents), unlike trends in the broader area where 29.9% fall within the $1,500 - $2,999 range.
-The prevalence of lower-income residents (41.5% under $800/week) suggests constrained household budgets across much of the area.
-While housing costs are modest with 90.1% of income retained, total disposable income ranks at just the 7th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows median income in Barham suburb is $39,413 and average income is $47,891.
+This compares to Regional NSW's median of $52,390 and average of $65,215.
+Based on Wage Price Index growth from June 2023 to September 2025 (an estimated increase of 8.86%), current income estimates for Barham would be approximately $42,905 median and $52,134 average as of September 2025.
+Census data indicates household, family, and personal incomes in Barham fall between the 3rd and 8th percentiles nationally.
+Income brackets show largest segment is 29.0% earning $400 - $799 weekly (478 residents), unlike broader area trends where 29.9% earn $1,500 - $2,999 weekly.
+Prevalence of lower-income residents (41.5% under $800/week) suggests constrained household budgets across much of the area.
+While housing costs are modest with 90.1% income retained, total disposable income ranks at just 7th percentile nationally.

 Frequently Asked Questions - Income